 Although some of the packs in the Dakine line can be used for skiing and snowboarding, what makes the Blade pack unique is the fact it was designed specifically for snowboarding and splitboarding!

-Dakine Blade Whats Outside the Backpack
+Dakine Blade Backpack Outside

 Starting on the outside of the backpack, the Dakine Blade features a splitboard pole carry system (straps) that easily hold your poles into place instead of having to stuff them inside the pack.
 When it comes time to put a snowboard on your back, the Dakine Blade 38l backpack can easily carry a snowboard vertically or horizontally.
 For the most part you will always be carrying your snowboard vertically.